 Allergy drops can be conveniently administered at home, which means fewer office visits.
 Although the Food and Drug Administration has yet to approve sublingual therapy, allergy drops have repeatedly been shown in studies to be safe and effective, have been approved by the World Health Organization, and are widely used in Europe.

-Taking time to ask patients the right questions and carefully listening to their answers is necessary for excellent medical care, according to Dr. Buttram, a specialist in allergy, asthma, and immunology.
-He is particularly interested in chronic cough, difficult-to-control asthma, and chronic hives.
-Dr. Buttram believes that an effective treatment plan requires a partnership between patients and physicians.Paul C. Sharkey Jr., MD
+Taking time to ask patients the right questions and carefully listening to their answers is necessary for excellent medical care, according to Dr. Buttram, a specialist in allergy, asthma, and immunology at our UT Health Northeast – Lindale Clinic.
+He is particularly interested in chronic cough, difficult-to-control asthma, and chronic hives, but appreciates the challenges of all aspects of allergy and immunology.
+He also enjoys the opportunity to see all ages of patients, which is somewhat unique to his subspecialty.
+Dr. Buttram believes that an effective treatment plan requires a partnership between patients and physicians.(903) 939-7870

 Dr. Sharkey has a passion for treating kids with asthma.
 He wants to help them manage their illness well enough to stay out of the hospital and in school.
-He was the major force behind UT Health’s Breath of Life Mobile, a mobile asthma clinic.
+He was the major force behind UT Health’s Breath of Life Mobile Asthma Clinic.
 Dr. Sharkey also specializes in treating children with allergies to pollen, dust, pet dander, and food.

-For helpful information, services, and amenities, get the guide to UT Health.
+For more helpful information, services, and amenities, get the guide to UT Health.